dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-ios-apps-you-purchased-through-a-volume-purchase-program-with-microsoft-intune.md

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Admin** &gt; **iOS and Mac OS X** &gt;  **Volume Purchase Program**.

-2. Choose the **Apple VPP Account** link, and if you haven't already, sign up for the Volume Purchase Program for Business.
+2. Choose the **Apple VPP Account** link.
+If you haven't already, sign up for the Volume Purchase Program for Business.
 After you sign up, download the Apple VPP token for your account.

 3. On the **Manage Apple Volume Purchase Program (VPP)** page of the Intune console, choose **Upload the VPP token**.